stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation.html.markdown

 page_title: "StackPath: stackpath_compute_network_allocation"
 sidebar_current: "docs-stackpath-resource-compute-network-allocation"
 description: |-
-  IP allocation required for network interfaces of StackPath computing workloads.
+  IP allocations are used to allocate an IP address for immediate or future use with an allocation claim.
 ---

 # stackpath\_compute\_network\_allocation

-IP allocation used to allocate IP to network interfaces of StackPath computing workloads.
+IP allocations are used to allocate an IP address for immediate or future use with an allocation claim.

 ## Example Usage